 EC4101 Microeconomics (2-1-1) is an Economics course, number 410, to be taken in the first semester, i.e. the fall of the first year.
 There are 2 lecture hours, 1 tutorial hour, and 1 lab hour per week.

 Please note that availability is not guaranteed.
 You will not be registered for your courses at the University of Limerick until you arrive in Ireland and go through the university’s orientation program.
 The first two weeks of the program you will take any module you want in order to try out as many modules as possible.
 After the first two weeks, you will register for your courses for the rest of the term.
 At that point, your modules are set and cannot be changed.
+We recommend that students select ten modules from the UL catalog and approve all of them with their home institutions before departure to allow for scheduling flexibility when you arrive onsite and register for classes.

 The availability of Equine modules is restricted to equine majors and places cannot be guaranteed to Study Abroad students in advance of their arrival at UL.
 Preference is given to full-time (Degree) Equine students.
 Study Abroad students will be offered any remaining places on the program.